-Numerology looks at your chart from three different angles.
+Numerology looks at your chart from three angles:

 2) Your full name at the time of your birth reveals "who" you are.
-Your strengths and weaknesses, your talents, your likes and dislikes, and so for.
+Your strengths and weaknesses, your talents, your likes and dislikes, and so forth.
 Think of it as a blueprint of your personality.
-This also can not be changed.
-You will, during the course of your life, go through many changes but those changes all happen further down the road and always as a result of internal and external influences.
+This also cannot be changed.
+You will, during the course of your life, go through many changes, but those changes all happen further down the road and always as a result of internal and external influences.